-- Click and hold down while dragging your cursor to the left to shift the time window into the past or to the right to shift the time window into the future.
-Once you reach the present you cannot drag the X-axis further to the right.
+- Click and hold while dragging your cursor to the left to shift the time window into the past, or to the right to shift the time window into the future.
+When you reach the present you cannot drag the X-axis further to the right.

-To shift the time windows of all charts on a dashboard, hold down Shift while shifting.
+To shift the time windows of all charts on a dashboard, hold down the Shift key while dragging.

 Propagating and Resetting Time Windows

 Whenever you adjust the time window of a single chart, you can easily propagate that window to every other chart on the dashboard or reset the individual chart to match all of the other time windows.

 To propagate a chart time window to all other charts on the dashboard, click the share icon that appears directly under the chart name in the top right corner of the chart box.

 To reset the individual chart window to match all other charts, click RESET:

 Charts support a few modes for controlling how data displays.
 You can display data in full precision mode, hide the hover legend, and display a fish-eye view.
 These features are enabled using Shift, Ctrl, and Alt or Option hot keys.

 To display data in full-precision mode in the hover legend, hold down the Shift key and hover over any chart:

 To hide the hover legend when hovering over a chart, hold down the Ctrl key.
 For charts that include a hover legend by default, you can permanently disable the hover legend under the Legend tab in the individual chart view.